Devyani-Lambhate/W-NET/README.md

 ## Training
 To train the model run train.py </br>
 train.py uses load_data.py to load the data. </br>
-loss.py file constains differnt loss function used for training.
-One can add custom loss functions here and use these new losses to train the model. </br>
+loss.py file contains differnt loss function used for training.
+One can add custom loss functions as well and use these new losses to train the model. </br>
-train.py calls w_net_model_r_1.py as it contains the main W-Net architecture.
+train.py calls w_net_model_r_1.py as it contains the main W-Net architecture. </br>

-There are a few thing that user can specify in the train.py to perform several experiments
+Here are a few thing that user can specify in the train.py to perform several experiments- </br>
 1. Number of classes and labels of classes.
 The network can be trained on all four labels (Warm eddies, Cold eddies, Gulf Stream and background) or it can be trained on a subset of these labels.
 2. Loss function (crossentropy, Dice or a mix of both)
 3. Type of model (W-Net, Res-W-Net, Y-Net, U-Net-SST, U-Net-SSH)